Gioxgio/abn-amro/README.md

 To start the project, open the project folder in the terminal and run the following command<br>
 `sh start_project.sh`

+## Swagger

+The swagger documentation can be read at http://127.0.0.1:8080/swagger-ui/index.html

 ## Dependencies

 | Dependency      | Purpose                                   | Documentation                              |